 Mary-Leigh Call Smart (1917-2017) was a passionate supporter of the the Maine arts community, and collected the work of many Maine-based artists.
 She was affiliated with the Barn Gallery, Bowdoin College Museum of Art, Farnsworth Museum, Ogunquit Museum of American Art, Portland Museum of Art, Skowhegan School of Painting and Sculpture, University of New England, University of New Hampshire, Wellesley College, and others.

 Her longtime friend Beverly Hallam (1923-2013), following a distinguished teaching career at Massachusetts College of Art, moved to Maine in 1963 to work as an artist.
 An early experimenter with acrylics, she produced a wide range of works in many media including painting, photography, and graphic arts.
 Her key papers and notebooks are housed within the Smithsonian's Archives of American Art.
-A film was made about her work as part of the Maine Masters series, sponsored by the Union of Maine Visual Artists, and a monograph by Carl Little, “Beverly Hallam: An Odyssey in Art,” illustrates the life and work of this experimental artist.
+A film was made about her work as part of the Maine Masters series, sponsored by the Union of Maine Visual Artists, and a monograph by Carl Little, “Beverly Hallam: An Odyssey in Art,” illustrates her life and work.